 Imprimis Pharmaceuticals, Inc. (together with its subsidiaries, unless the context indicates or otherwise requires, the "Company" or "Imprimis") is a pharmaceutical company specializing in the development, production and sale of innovative medications that offer unique competitive advantages and serve unmet needs in the marketplace.
-The Company is committed to its mission of delivering high-quality novel medications to physicians and patients at affordable prices.
-Imprimis operates its business through several divisions and subsidiaries: ImprimisRx, a leading ophthalmology focused compounding business; Park Compounding, a custom compounding business focused on patient specific orders; and holds equity interests in 505(b)(2) focused specialty pharmaceutical companies, Surface Pharmaceuticals, Inc. ("Surface") and Eton Pharmaceuticals, Inc. ("Eton"), along with royalty interests in certain of their drug candidates.
+In addition to owning the nation's leading ophthalmology pharmaceutical compounding business, ImprimisRx, the Company holds large equity positions in Eton Pharmaceuticals, Inc. ("Eton"), Surface Pharmaceuticals, Inc. ("Surface") and Melt Pharmaceuticals, Inc. ("Melt"), companies originally founded as subsidiaries of Imprimis.
+The Company also owns royalty rights in certain 505(b)(2) drug candidates being developed by Eton, Surface and Melt.